threadi/downloadlist/readme.txt

 * Changed internal transient names for better compatibility with other plugins
 * Optimized code
 * Fixed possible double enqueuing of styles in frontend

+= 3.6.1 =
+* Updated compatibility with other plugins like Block Visibility
+* Optimized some variable names
+* Optimized uninstall-tasks if they are run via WP CLI
+* Updated dependencies